How to Avoid Bonking While Working Out

 During-event feeding is also a good idea if you’ll be hitting it hard for more than an hour.
-Unfortunately, the human body was poorly engineered in the sense that it can’t absorb as many carbs hourly as it can burn, so trying to replace what you’re burning as you’re burning it is a tricky business.
+Unfortunately, the human body can’t absorb as many carbs hourly as it can burn, so trying to replace what you’re burning as you’re burning it is a tricky business.
 (Here’s an article outlining the best way to go about it.)

-Also keep in mind that your glucose-deprived brain might throw some serious flavor fatigue your way, meaning you might suddenly find the things you know you should be eating and drinking repugnant.
-But you need the fuel, so choke them down anyway, unless you have the luxury of choice, in which case smart nutritional choices can take a backseat to surviving the next few hours.
-Sure, an electrolyte-balanced sports drink might be ideal, but many a bonk-savvy cyclist acknowledges the sugar, caffeine, and water trifecta of an ice-cold Coke as “survival in a can.”
+- Eat or drink whatever you can (if that’s an option).
+Smart nutritional choices can take a backseat to surviving the next few hours.
+An electrolyte-balanced sports drink might be ideal, but many a bonk-savvy cyclist acknowledges the sugar, caffeine, and water trifecta of an ice-cold Coke as “survival in a can.”

 Like it or not, bonking happens.
 And when it does, it’s awful.
 But as long as you manage it correctly, you’ll get through it.